 The corpus for topic modeling was constructed using the Telegram URLs in the co-occurrence network.
 One document was created for each Telegram URL in the network.
 This resulted in the creation of 725 documents.
 Message text was then added to each document if it contained the URL associated with a given document.
 This step in the analysis removed any messages that did not contain a Telegram URL prior to performing the topic modeling.
 This resulted in 1,540 messages being included in the topic model.
 These messages include some duplication as a message was added to one or more documents if it contained more than one Telegram URL.
-In line with prior work using topic modeling to analyze Russian texts (Mitrofanova, 2015), LDA topic modeling was then applied to the corpus of 725 documents.
+In line with prior work using topic modeling to analyze Russian texts (Mitrofanova 2015), LDA topic modeling was then applied to the corpus of 725 documents.
 The number of topics was set at 10.
 The most prominent topic for each document was then assigned to that document.
-This provides a measure of the primary topic associated with each URL in the network, assuming that the text a URL is included in is representative of the channel or message the URL points to.
+This provides a measure of the primary topic associated with each URL in the network.